-Common House Mouse
+Common House Mouse | Pest Control

 The common house mouse is a small mammal which belongs to the order of Rodentia.
 With regards to their physical features, they have characteristically pointed snouts, big round shaped ears and long hairy tails.
 It is one of the most populated species of the genus Mus.

 The common house mice are said to be the most abundant mammals in the USA, if not the world.
 Many households have reported time and again about rodent infestations regularly.

 In addition they also spread around small droplets of urine as they travel around the house.
-This makes them very poisonous because they carry up to 200 human pathogens. aside from these dirty droppings and urine droplets.
+This makes them very poisonous because they carry up to 200 human pathogens aside from these dirty droppings and urine droplets.

 If the infestation of the common house mouse in your home is uncontrollable, seek professional advice of a trusted rodent control expert in the Fort Worth area.